SUNET/norduni-developer/README.md

 Start the databases using `start.sh` and then just run `db-restore.sh`.

 ### Run demo
-To run the demo set up the sources as above and run `load_demo.sh` from the demo subdirectory.
+To run the demo set up the norduni source as above and run `load_demo.sh` from the demo subdirectory.
+The settings at the top of load_demo.sh expects there to be a virtual environment called `env` in the norduni source directory.